n2ygk/sdrtrunk-wiki/FAQ.md

 #### How can I use SDRPlay receivers on a Mac OS Computer?

+##### A: **SDRPlay API version 3.12+ for Mac OS**

+A new release of API version 3.12 of the Mac OS API was published on 2-Dec-2023.
+This release enables sdrtrunk to use the SDRPlay receiverss without requiring any additional steps.
+If you downloaded and installed Mac OS API version 3.12 prior to this release date, download a fresh copy and reinstall it.

 ##### A: **SDRPlay API version 3.11 (and older) for Mac OS**

 Java is unable to use the SDRPlay API installed driver as it is named, so you have to create a symbolic link to the driver that uses the filename that sdrtrunk is expecting.
 The SDRPlay folks are going to update the installer in a future release to use the *.dylib file extension for their Mac OS driver.